-- The Statistical Method, which allows a company to identify and analyze the relationships between different variables; establish performance history over time, identify trends and extrapolate potential future trends.
+- The Statistical Method, is a demand forecasting method that allows a company to identify and analyze the relationships between different variables, establish performance history over time, identify trends and extrapolate potential future trends.

 How To Forecast Demand

-Demand forecasting is valuable to all businesses but is particularly useful to e-commerce brands and retailers, where accurate forecasting can support inventory management efforts and improve the customer experience.
+Accurate demand forecasting is valuable to all businesses but is particularly useful to e-commerce brands and retailers, where accurate forecasting can support product inventory management efforts and improve the customer experience.

 But knowing how to approach something as complex as forecasting accuracy for an e-commerce store is no small task.
 Fortunately, there are some tried and true strategies that can make the process easier.